russia has launched a full-scale war in Ukraine! Donate to the charity fund to support Ukraine and protect the world’s peace.

 "I am proud that our country was created as the world's first Muslim homeland, but we still don't agree on what this means."

-Fact 8: Malala has overcome the fate of her famous namesake
+Fact 8: Malala reclaimed the legacy of her famous namesake

 "Malala is of Maiwand, and she's the happiest person in the world."

-Fact 9: Malala gave all her Nobel Peace Prize money to charity
+Fact 9: Malala donated all her Nobel Peace Prize money to charity

-Malala has become the Nobel Peace Prize winner alongside Kailash Satyarthi, an activist advocating ending child labor in India.
-Both are members of the Emergency Coalition for Global Education, a group once also supported by Nelson Mandela.
-The United Nations Special Envoy for Global Education Gordon Brown called Satyarthi and Yousafzai "the world's greatest children's champions."
+Malala has become the Nobel Peace Prize winner alongside Kailash Satyarthi, an activist advocating the ending of child labor in India.
+Both of them are members of the Emergency Coalition for Global Education, a group once also supported by Nelson Mandela.
+The United Nations Special Envoy for Global Education Gordon Brown called Satyarthi and Yousafzai "world's greatest children's champions."

-Upon receiving the award, Malala pledged all the money to the Malala Fund "to help give girls quality education, everywhere, anywhere in the world and to raise their voices."
-The Fund supports education initiatives, including teaching refugee girls English and modern digital tech skills.
+Upon receiving the award, Malala pledged all the money to the Malala Fund to support education initiatives, including teaching refugee girls English and modern digital tech skills.

 "What the Taliban fears most – what terrorists fear most - is not guns, it is not weapons.
 When girls are reading books, when girls are educated, that is what the Taliban fears most."

-In 2017, Little, Brown, and Company and Puffin Books published a picture book, "Malala's Magic Pencil" written by Malala Yousafzai.
-It translates her message to a younger audience: you don't need a magic wand, aka magic pencil, to make a positive change, but your efforts can make this world a better place for you and other children.
+In 2017, Little, Brown, and Company, as well as Puffin Books, published a picture book, 'Malala's Magic Pencil' written by Malala Yousafzai.
+It translates her message to a younger audience: you don't need a magic wand, aka magic pencil, to make a positive change, but your own efforts can make this world a better place for you and for other children.

 In 2021, HBO producers invited Malala and her friend Vee to participate in a special reunion episode of the popular American show "Friends."
 Malala accepted, citing the uplifting nature of the comedy series as a welcome escape after her intense advocacy work for girls’ education.
 In an interview with PEOPLE Every Day, the activist expressed her fondness for shows like "Friends" as a favorite form of reality escapism.